sadeelmu/thematrix/README.md

 # thematrix
-This is a repository for my mobile application development course assignment This app is modeled after the Red Pill Blue Pill scence in the movie the Matrix.
+This is a repository for my mobile application development course assignment.

+This app is modeled after the Red Pill Blue Pill scence in the movie the Matrix.

 The app utilizes the following: